 - Is Social Security Considered Separate Property in a Texas Divorce

 - Business Owners and Business Assets in a Texas Divorce

 - What to do when your divorce decree does not include a marital asset?

 - High Net Worth Divorce / High Asset Divorce

 Law Office of Bryan Fagan, PLLC | Houston, Texas Divorce Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding Divorce, it's important to speak with one of our Houston, TX Divorce Lawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding Divorce, it's essential to speak with one of our Houston, TX Divorce Lawyers right away to protect your rights.

-Our Divorce lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles Divorce cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+Our Divorce lawyers in Houston, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC, handles Divorce cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.